How to Fix 413 Request Entity Too Large Error in WordPress

 Before you upgrade the plan, it is always a good decision to ask the hosting provider for the details.
 Once you get an answer to all your questions, you can make your decision.

 You can always upgrade the hosting if the resource limits are reached.
 There is a limit to shared hosting.
 This doesn’t mean that you should upgrade to the VPS but you need to be sure that everything is in line.
 You can go with a higher shared hosting plan that provides better resources.
 This will help you with the errors and your performance of the website will also increase a lot.

 Therefore, you can always consider upgrading the hosting but before you upgrade, make sure you ask your hosting provider about the details.
 If it’s a green light, you can upgrade the plan and get better resources.

 To conclude, these are some of the best ways to fic 413 request entity too large error in WordPress.
 Make sure you have a proper backup working.
 If you installed a plugin recently and you are facing this error, you can also try deactivating that plugin to see if it fixes the issue.
-However, this is the rare case scenario as this error is usually caused by the hosting and not by the plugin.
+However, this is a rare case scenario as this error is usually caused by the hosting and not by the plugin.
 However, you can surely give it a try.